 The prolonged detention of persons under aliens legislation, without a time limit and with unclear prospects for release, could easily be considered as amounting to inhuman treatment.

-European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (2017)
+European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (2017), p.2

 This report voiced concern about the lack of a statutory time limit on immigration detention in the UK.
 Several states recommended the introduction of a time limit, ending the detention of vulnerable individuals, and the implementation of alternatives to detention.

-The CAT monitors the implementation of the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment by states parties, which are required to submit regular reports.
-The Committee examines these reports and sets out its concerns and recommendations in the form of ‘concluding observations’.
-In some circumstances, it is also able to undertake inquiries and consider individual and inter-state complaints.
+States parties are required to submit regular reports which the Committee examines, setting out its concerns and recommendations in the form of ‘concluding observations’.
+Evidence can also be submitted by civil society organisations for consideration by the Committee in the form of an alternative ‘shadow report’.
+In some circumstances, the Committee is also able to undertake inquiries and consider individual and inter-state complaints.

 In its latest response to the UK, the Committee urges the government to:

 - Refrain from detaining irregular migrants and asylum seekers for prolonged periods, use detention as a measure of last resort only for as short a period as possible, and continue the application of non-custodial measures (para.55(b)).